imagej/imagej.github.io/_pages/plugins/dithering.md

 Installation
 ------------

 Copy the source code below and save it into a file called "Dithering\_.txt" somewhere in the /Plugins folder.
-Restarting Fiji or ImageJ will show a new command called "Dithering".
+Restarting Fiji or ImageJ will show a new command called "/plugins/dithering".

 Available methods
 -----------------